dotnet/roslyn/docs/features/refout.md

 - But all types (including private or nested types) are kept in ref assemblies.
 All attributes are kept (even internal ones).
 - All virtual methods are kept.
 Explicit interface implementations are kept.
 Explicitly-implemented properties and events are kept, as their accessors are virtual (and are therefore kept).
 - All fields of a struct are kept.
 (This is a candidate for post-C#-7.1 refinement)
+- If any resources are included on the command-line, they are only emitted into the primary output.
+So they are not emitted into a ref assembly produced with `/refout`.

 ## API changes